enzo-dante/tech_prep/se_topics.md

 ## COMPETENCY: distributed cache

-distributed cache is an optimization technique for faster responses with scalability
+distributed cache is an optimization technique for faster responses with scalability by reducing multi-server latency by adding multi-level cached data validation

 ![distributed cache problem to solve](/content/distributedCache_problemToSolve.gif)